ryanjpayne/agent-gateway-demo/README.md

 Following steps are not needed for you to develop and test your extension but are recommended when your extension is ready for production / production deployment

+#### Capture all outbound traffic from Agent
+Currently weare capturing only Agent to MCP traffic ([by adding HTTP rules to the CONTENT_AUTHZ policy](#4-create-content_authz-policy)).
+You can remove the `httpRules` section and re-import the policy which will enable interception of all Agent outbound traffic.

 #### Enforcing Agent Gateway IAP IAM Policies

 Until now our Agent Gateway has been in the `DRY_RUN` mode.
 We can switch it to enforce EGRESS access from Agent as needed by our policies.